What Types of Financial Apps Are Americans Using?

 Do your research and find the app that works best for you and your financial goals—and feel free to download more than one.
 After all, if you don’t take control of your finances, who will?

-- Virtual Wallet Virtual Wallet, the mobile banking app from PNC Bank, keeps and an of-the-minute running total of your available funds.
-Its handy, color-coded design give you a simple view of your account balances, online statements, and recent transactions.
+- Virtual Wallet Virtual Wallet, the mobile banking app from PNC Bank, keeps an of-the-minute running total of your available funds.
+Its handy, color-coded design gives you a simple view of your account balances, online statements, and recent transactions.

 - Chase Chase Bank’s mobile banking app does just what you’d expect from a full-service banking app.
 Gives you a running total of your balance, shows recent transactions and allows you to seamlessly toggle back and forth between accounts.

 - Zelle A relatively new peer-to-peer payment app, Zelle prides itself on one major thing—the ability to send money to friends and family within minutes.